p3r7/blog/_posts/2020-05-13-emacs-comint-buffer-auto-close.md

 The _process_ layer deals with spawning inferior processes, be it synchronously (`call-process` and `process-file` functions) or asynchronously (`make-process` and `start-process`).

-The _comint_ is primarily comprised of a major mode (`comint-mode`) for interacting with spawned processes. specifically suited for interpreters (and dealing with user input).
+The _comint_ is primarily comprised of a major mode (`comint-mode`) specifically suited for interacting with a special kind of processes: interpreters.

-Finally, the _shell_ layer is the higher-level set of APIs built on top of comint and specifically suited for interacting with shell interpreters.
+Finally, the _shell_ layer is the higher-level set of APIs built on top of comint for dealing with shell interpreters.

 ## Sentinels

-The _process_ layer offers to bind a _sentinel_ to each spawned process, a callback function that gets run every time the process changes state.
+The _process_ layer offers to bind a _**sentinel**_ to each spawned process: a callback function that gets run every time the process changes state.

 Notably, it runs when the process dies.